Creating a Greener Festival

 Sustainable Food & Beverage Products

-Equally important, the products (primarily utensils, cups, plates and other food-service ware) that Wanderlust uses are all sustainable.
-Products made of Styrofoam and non-recyclable plastics (such as white picnic cutlery) have been banned at the event to avoid contamination and reach our zero-waste goal.
-We are providing water filling stations throughout the festival to reduce bottled water waste.
-Our commitment is shared not just by producers and organizers, but also by our vendors, who will also participate in our environmental program.
+Also important are the products (primarily utensils, cups, plates and other food-service ware) that Wanderlust vendors purchases for use at our Festivals.
+Products made of Styrofoam and non-recyclable plastics (such as white picnic cutlery) have been banned at the events.
+This supports our recycling programs aim to avoid contamination and reach our waste diversion goals.
+Water filling stations placed throughout the festival will reduce the need for bottled water.
+Our commitment is shared not solely by producers and organizers, but also by our vendors, who will also participate in our environmental program.